 Neighborhood Leadership Program

-The program is an eight-month training and grant program for community leaders to imagine, develop, test and realize projects that build community and provide positive outcomes.
+The program is resident leadership and grant program for community leaders to imagine, develop, test and realize projects that build community and provide positive outcomes.

 Who should apply?

 New Haven, West Haven, East Haven or Hamden residents who have demonstrated a commitment to making a positive difference through resident engagement are eligible to apply.
 If you are eager to build skills, develop your capacity to increase your impact, and engage with other leaders in learning, practice, and project execution, you should apply to this program.

 What skills and practices will you learn?

 - Appreciating and using your personal strengths and core values.

 - Building relational culture in your community and with other leaders.